Cholelithiasis

 - Cholestasis or impaired gallbladder motility in association with prolonged fasting, long-term total parenteral nutrition (TPN), following vagotomy, long-term somatostatin therapy, and rapid weight loss

-- Medications (birth control pills, estrogen replacement therapy at high doses, and long-term corticosteroid or cytostatic therapy)
+- Medications (birth control pills, estrogen at high doses, long-term corticosteroids)

 - Viral hepatitis, biliary tract infection, and stricture (promotes intraductal formation of pigment stones)